What Is Wow Science?

 These lessons are presented in age-appropriate formats.
 Some topics are only appropriate for preteens and teens.

-What topics do you cover in your science lessons and projects?
+What topics do you cover in your STEM projects?

 This is the heart of our program.
-We have hundreds of experiments and projects to choose from each year.
+We have hundreds of experiments and projects to choose from each year from virtually every facet of STEM.
 We strive to balance the projects so we can touch on different science fields each season.
-Our projects span chemistry, physics, biology, geology, environmental science, technology, and engineering.
-The Science Projects and Curricula links provide additional details on the projects we cover.
-See pictures from previous projects in our Virtual Open House.
+Our projects span chemistry, physics, biology, geology, astronomy, environmental science, technology, and engineering.

 Do campers take their projects home?